Kharchevskyi/NewNUnl/README.md

 * With bff adding it would be a nice idea to not have a support for old, logic and a new logic, then removing an old one.
 (Merging steps/ Removing OldContent/ Integrating new code)
 * Way to structurize an application logic.
-* Separate app responsibility
+* Separate app responsibility.
-* Modularize application
+* Modularize application.
-* Easy onboarding for new developer
+* Easy onboarding for new developer.
-* Unidirectional app flow
+* Unidirectional app flow.
 * Performance.
 Texture is one fo the most performance ui in iOS.
 * Also easy way to run longtime operation on background threads and have ui update on main also because of unidirectional app architecture.
-* Clear way of debugging
+* Clear way of debugging.
 * Knowledge sharing, all our logic parts are confirmed to some protocols.
 So a lot of existed code will be reused.
-* Testability
+* Testability.

 # App architecture overview